Energy Efficiency Directive: Information and Training (as it relates to Article 17)

 Implemented by: Agencija za pravni promet i posredovanje nekretninama

-Ireland has been able to benefit from these funds and has put in place a unique support program specifically developed for the public sector to drive best practice in energy management.
+Ireland has been able to benefit from European Social Fund (ESF) funding and has put in place a unique support program specifically developed for the public sector to drive best practice in energy management.

 The municipality of Zuidhorn applies an integrated development model for the redevelopment of the